 Cockpit Conversion Kit~ This is a new addition to the Eagle Project that will remain with the Eagle when sold!!!
 Call Benny as he has some more things to offer.

 Carbon fiber (also commonly called graphite) has special properties making it ideal for application in aircraft.
 When combined with resin to form a composite, it produces parts that are extremely light and rigid.
 Carbon parts are lighter and stronger than their metal counterparts.
 For that reason, carbon fiber is being used extensively in this aircraft.
-Since carbon is up to 100 times lighter than some metals, it is ideal for aircraft.
+Since carbon is much lighter than some metals, it is ideal for aircraft.
 The F-22 Raptor has over 350 carbon/epoxy parts.
 Nearly 1/3 of the Joint Strike Fighter Plane will be made of carbon and fiberglass.
 We have put this space age material to good use in this Christen Eagle.

 Carbon Fiber Parts on this Christen Eagle